mohlcyber/MISP-MVISION-EDR/README.md

 On-Prem McAfee ePolicy Orchestrator, DXL Broker, MVISION EDR.

 ## Configuration
-Enter the MISP url and access key in the misp_mar.py file (line 68, 69).
+Enter the MISP url and access key in the misp_edr.py file (line 16, 17).

-Create a tag that the analyst uses to initiate the hunting process. (e.g. investigate).
+Create a tag that the analyst uses to initiate the hunting process. (e.g. McAfee: Run MVISION EDR Query).

-Create a tag that will be assigned to event where indicators found. (e.g. Indicator_Found).
+Create a tag that will be assigned to event where indicators found. (e.g. McAfee: MVISION EDR Indicator Found).

 Modify the misp_edr.py file (line 16 - 22).
 ```sh